Romavilla Winery: History

 By 1903 the property comprised 500 acres (202 hectares), mostly of light and dark sandy loam, with 170,000 vines planted.
 Much of this was under irrigation, with two recently erected irrigation plants on the estate.
 The winery building included an immense cellar, which stored up to 50,000 gallons of wine at a time.
-Adjacent to the cellar was a "well-equipped plant, with the latest appliances for wine-making", including cooling coils on the vats to reduced heat during fermentation.
+Adjacent to the cellar was a "well-equipped plant, with the latest appliances for wine-making", including cooling coils on the vats to reduce heat during fermentation.
 Romavilla was among the first wineries in Australia to use cooling during fermentation.

 In August 1904 title to the property passed from Samuel Symons Bassett to The Romavilla Vineyards Limited (The Romavilla Vineyards Pty Limited from 1942).
 Following his death in late 1912, Bassett's sons expanded the enterprise into the largest wine-producing firm in Queensland.
 In 1916 the annual output was estimated at 31,000 gallons and the cellar holdings at 100,000 gallons.
 By 1923 Romavilla was supplying products to individuals and hotels (especially) all over Queensland.
 Romavilla fortified wines - such as port, sherry and madeira - were particularly popular and for a considerable period Romavilla distilled its own spirits for fortifying wine.
 By the 1930s the firm was supplying to wine saloons throughout the State; Queensland Government Railways stocked Romavilla port in its refreshment rooms; and Romavilla altar wine was popular in Catholic churches.
-By 1967 Romavilla Vineyards was the sole remaining commercial winery in Queensland, producing 20,000-30,000 gallons annually, until the emergence of a boutique wine-making industry in the Stanthorpe district of southern Queensland in the 1970s.
+By 1967 Romavilla Vineyards was the sole remaining commercial winery in Queensland, producing 20,000–30,000 gallons annually, until the emergence of a boutique wine-making industry in the Stanthorpe district of southern Queensland in the 1970s.

 Following WA Bassett's death in the early 1970s the winery passed out of the Bassett family, but its historic involvement was perpetuated when the name of the enterprise was changed in 1977 to Bassetts Romavilla Winery Pty Ltd. New owners installed modern equipment within the nineteenth century structures but retained much of the earlier technology, which is now of considerable historical interest and a tourist attraction.
 Documentation has been preserved, including early award certificates and a letter from Prime Minister William Hughes, a former worker at Romavilla, who wrote recalling those days following a gift of wine from the vineyard.

 The c.
 1870 residence was destroyed by a severe storm in 1984.

 In March 2012, owners David and Joy Wall announced they were retiring and would sell the winery.
 In 2013, new owners Katarzyna Group announced they would build a new bar and function room as well as accommodation units.

-The winery does not appear to have reopened following this announcement.
+The historic building was mostly destroyed in a catastrophic fire on 22 June 2023.